- A quick glance at what nibbler tool to use

 The models from these brands are generally very durable and can cut through a wide variety of materials.

-They also tend to hold their edge well, which is essential when you need to do a lot of cutting.
+The blades found on both these tools are tested by our team to hold their edges well, which is essential when you need to do a lot of cutting jobs.

 For compressor models, check out the nibblers from Ingersoll.